electricimp/LIS3DH/README.md

 accel.configureClickInterrupt(true, LIS3DH.DOUBLE_CLICK);
 ```

-In the following example we setup an interrupt for free fall detection:
+In the following example we setup an interrupt for free-fall detection:

 ```squirrel
 function sensorSetup() {